 The required fields are the same as when you created a core product:

 - Master SKU

 For information on Gallery, Listing SKUs, Vendor Products, or Customs, please refer to sections above under Core Products.

 The one tab we did not go over is the “Bundled Items” tab (green box on image above).
 When you click on this tab, you will see the products that make up this bundle/kit.
 You can also add to the bundle by clicking on Add Core Product, which will allow you to search for another Master SKU or product name to add to this bundle/kit along with the quantity.

 Creating variations in Skubana is very straight forward.
 To get started, click on the “Product Variations” button.

 Once you do, you will see a new pop-up window where you can create the “Virtual SKU” or “Parent SKU” of the variation.
 You must also add the name for the variation grouping along with the brand.
 So, for a quick recap, these fields are required:

 - Virtual SKU

-You can associate the virtual SKU with the variation attributes, which are the changing feature(s) of this product such as size, color, material, and etc.
+You can associate the virtual SKU with the Attribute Groups, which are the changing feature(s) of this product such as size, color, material, and etc.